Young girl holding yellow wildflowers in a sunlit field

 Re‑tested.

 Three to six months for a fair test.
-Spring and fall are good windows to evaluate progress — that's when the system is most stressed and the changes are clearest.
+Spring and fall are good windows to evaluate progress, that's when the immune system is most stressed and changes are most visible.

 Can my child come off their inhaler?

-Sometimes — for milder asthma and after meaningful work, yes.
-For more significant asthma we're aiming for less reliance, not elimination.
+Sometimes, for milder asthma, after meaningful work, yes.
+For more significant asthma we're aiming to reduce reliance, not eliminate it.
 The decision is made with your pediatrician.

 Are allergy shots worth it?